GhanashyamShingate/bodypower/README.md

 Accessibility Compliance

     All the images have alt tag for better accessibility.
+All html tags are properly nested with each other.

 Search Engine Optimization Strategy